DS-100/textbook/_sources/preface.md

    the entire data science lifecycle -- the process of asking a question, obtaining data, understanding the data, and understanding the world.
 This can often by the hardest part of being a data scientist.
-1. _Use real data._ To be prepared for working on real problems, we consider it essential to learn from examples that use real data, warts and all.
-We chose the datasets presented in this book by carefully picking from actual data analyses that have made an impact, and not just overly refined or synthetic data.
+1. _Use real data._ To be prepared for working on real problems, we consider it essential to learn from examples that use real data, with their warts and all.
+We chose the datasets presented in this book by carefully picking from actual data analyses that have made an impact, rather than using overly refined or synthetic data.
-1. _Apply concepts through case studies._ We've included extended case studies throughout the book that follow or extend analyses by other data scientists.
+1. _Apply concepts through case studies._ We've included extended case studies throughout the book that follow or extend analyses from other data scientists.
 These case studies show readers how to navigate the data science lifecycle in real settings.
 1. _Combine both computational and inferential thinking._ On the job, data scientists need to foresee how the decisions they make when writing code and how the size of a